LubnaAlhenaki/LubnaAlhenaki.github.io/_posts/2016-01-01-whats-jekyll.md

 ## 2. Workflow
-The following figure shows the workflow of Predicting Movie Domestic Total Gross
+The following figure shows the workflow of Predicting customers' response to its telemarketing campaign
 ![Image test]({{ site.url }}/images/project3-1.png)